highcharts/highcharts-angular/README.md

 **Note:** The Highcharts instance is shared across components in an Angular app, meaning that loaded modules will affect all charts.

-With this v5, you can provide extra modules on demand to your chart at the component level:
+Since highcharts-angular 5.0.0, you can provide extra modules on demand to your chart at the component level:

 ## Example